List of DC Comics characters: K: Alien version

 A second Kryptonite Man appeared in Superman #397.
 He was the ruler of a race of humanoids who inhabited Krypton eons before Superman's ancestors.
 When a nearby cosmic body threatens life on Krypton, Kryptonite Man sends his people into stasis underground.
 He awakens on the day of Krypton's destruction, during which the mountain he is in is launched into space.
-He feeds on the mountain's Kryptonite radiation and becomes dependent on it to survive.
+He survives by feeding on Green Kryptonite radiation, becoming dependent on it to survive.

 Superman clone

-In post-Crisis continuity, the Kryptonite Man appears in Superman (vol. 2) #43 as a green-skinned clone of Superman created by New Gods Simyan and Mokkari.
+In post-Crisis continuity, the Kryptonite Man is a green-skinned clone of Superman created by Simyan and Mokkari.
+He fought Superman until he was accidentally disintegrated by his creators.

 Captain Atom creation

 A character in the ongoing series Superman/Batman also uses the name Kryptonite Man.
 This version of the character is created when Captain Atom absorbed the explosive energy from Major Force, then went out to destroy a Kryptonite meteor.
-The Kryptonite energy somehow combined with the remaining energy from Major Force in Captain Atom to create a sentient energy force.
-After being siphoned from Captain Atom by the Toyman, the energy was able to jump from body to body, taking over the personality and causing the body to release Kryptonite radiation.
+The energy from the meteor combines with the remaining energy in Captain Atom to create a sentient energy force.

 K. Russell Abernathy

-After DC Comics' "One Year Later" jump, a scientist named K. Russell Abernathy was working on an experiment to use Kryptonite to develop a new energy source using isotopes.
+After DC Comics' "One Year Later" jump, a scientist named K. Russell Abernathy was working on an experiment to use Green Kryptonite to develop a new energy source using isotopes.
 The experiment explodes, infusing Abernathy's body with radiation.
-Clark Kent, powerless, summons the current Supergirl to contain him.
-The transformed Abernathy, in a misguided attempt to prove his energy theories, goes on a violent rampage; this includes deliberately attempting to injure Kryptonians.
+A powerless Clark Kent summons Supergirl to contain him.
+The transformed Abernathy, in a misguided attempt to prove his energy theories, goes on a violent rampage.
+This includes deliberately attempting to injure Kryptonians.
 He is soon subdued and imprisoned in Stryker's Island.

-Lex Luthor sends insectile warriors who free Abernathy from the prison.
-Abernathy is used in conjunction with large amounts of Kryptonite to free an ancient Kryptonian spaceship from Sunstone.

-He later resurfaced in Action Comics #853, having Superman beaten until the intervention of Jimmy Olsen and Krypto.
+In 2011, "The New 52" rebooted the DC universe.
+K. Russell Abernathy was a scientist who was behind Project K-Man.
+He and his fellow scientists used a modified linear system to infuse Clay Ramsay with Green Kryptonite.